TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

     coordinates obey the global order.
 If you are certain that this is not possible in your application, you can set this param to ``false``, avoiding the check and thus boosting performance.

+Consolidation parameters -- ``sm.consolidation.*``
+    The effect of all these parameters is explained in :ref:`advanced-consolidation`.

 Async query concurrency -- ``sm.num_async_threads``
     By default only one thread is allocated to handle async queries.
 Increasing